 I’m an illustrator and graphic designer based in and from Chennai, India.
 I’ve been drawing from a very young age, and since then it’s consistently been a part of my life.
-Eventually I knew I wanted to pursue it in the form of graphic design and illustration, so I got my M.A in Graphic Design from SCAD Hong Kong.
+Eventually, I knew I wanted to pursue it in the form of graphic design and illustration, so I got my M.A in Graphic Design from SCAD Hong Kong.
 I studied and worked in Hong Kong for three years before moving back to Chennai last year, and have since then been working full-time independently.

 2. Tell us about your aesthetic.

 Although I don’t intentionally work towards a deliberate aesthetic – it’s something that’s developed and turned into my “style” after years of drawing (and is still changing) – there are a few commonalities in my work that have always stuck.
 I love using bright/offbeat colour schemes and tend to draw clean, geometric shapes.
-My work in general tends to look quite playful at the end, which is why it works well with children’s illustrations.
+My work, in general, tends to look quite playful at the end, which is why it works well with children’s illustrations.

 3. What is your favourite medium and why?

-For my day-to-day work I use my Wacom tablet along with Photoshop/Illustrator, and I love playing around with new brushes and textures.
+For my day-to-day work, I use my Wacom tablet along with Photoshop/Illustrator, and I love playing around with new brushes and textures.
 I like working digitally because it is a lot more forgiving than paper in terms of how you undo/redo and can start over again and again if you don’t get something right the first time.
-However, there’s something about the feeling of pen or pencil held against real paper that’s unmatched and satisfying in a way that working with a tablet just isn’t!
+However, there’s something about the feeling of pen or pencil held against a real paper that’s unmatched and satisfying in a way that working with a tablet just isn’t!
 That’s probably why my thumbnails/idea sketches always turn out better when I sketch them out on paper rather than digitally.

 4. What is your artistic process like?

 If it’s for professional work it usually starts with research – about what I’m drawing, context, etc – after which I sketch a few thumbnails on paper.
 I then clean up these thumbnails digitally and then move on the creating coloured versions of the illustrations.
-However, for personal work the process is a lot more haywire – in fact there is no “process” as such – I usually get straight down to drawing and work a lot faster, the whole process tends to be a lot more disorganised, which is probably why personal projects are a lot more fun.
+However, for personal work the process is a lot more haywire – in fact, there is no “process” as such – I usually get straight down to drawing and work a lot faster, the whole process tends to be a lot more disorganised, which is probably why personal projects are a lot more fun.

 5. Who and/or what inspires your work?